Time signal: Dedicated time signal broadcasts

 The telegraphic distribution of time signals was made obsolete by the use of AM, FM, shortwave radio, Internet Network Time Protocol servers as well as atomic clocks in satellite navigation systems.
-Since 1905 time signals have been transmitted by radio.
+Time signals have been transmitted by radio since 1905.
 There are dedicated radio time signal stations around the world.

 Time stations operating in the longwave radio band have highly predictable radio propagation characteristics, which gives low uncertainty in the received time signals.
 Stations operating in the shortwave band can cover wider areas with relatively low-power transmitters, but the varying distance that the signal travels increases the uncertainty of the time signal on a scale of milliseconds.